Do It Yourself Home Repairs

 maintenance-tools-tinyp

-Do it yourself home repairs have two big advantages: You save time and you save money.
+Do it yourself home repairs have two significant advantages: You save time, and you save money.

 What common problems might you be able to solve?
 Clearing a backed-up toilet is perhaps the most urgent repair, followed by patching small holes in drywall or plaster and recaulking a bathtub.

-There are also some elementary household repairs that you can easily tackle with the help of common household items.
-Here are a few straightforward do it yourself home repairs, and how to tackle them.
+There are also some elementary household repairs that you can easily tackle with common household items.
+These are straightforward do it yourself home repairs that you can confidently handle.
+Here are a few and how to tackle them.

 Do It Yourself Home Repairs: Fixing a Backed-Up Toilet